pureblazor/docs/core-values.md

 # Core Values

 ### Customer first
-Everything we build should have one purpose: to help the customer achieve their goals.
+- Everything we build should have one purpose: to help the customer achieve their goals.
+- Do what's right by the customer: make all decisions with them in mind.

 ### Operate with integrity
 Always operate with integrity above all else.